 - Stay hydrated.
 The sweltering summer heat is also going to dehydrate you.
 So, make sure you either have a bottle of water with you or some electrolytes.
 In fact, if I were you, I’d avoid walking under the sun between 2 and 5 PM.

 - Tap water is fine to drink.
 The majority of the tap water in Spain is generally safe to drink.
 However, do double-check with your host families or hotel staff to ensure it’s okay to drink it straight from the tap.
 Certain places in southern Spain should be avoided, so asking can save you from trouble.

 - The air is clean and fresh.
 Spain’s location and the fact that there aren’t many huge metropolises contribute to its clean environment.
 The country’s mountains and islands take great pride in their nice and fresh air.

-- Winters in Spain are mild.
-However, they’re also humid, which makes you feel the cold much stronger than it actually is.
+- Winters are mild.
+Expect a mild winter in Spain.
+However, there’s a good amount of humidity, which makes you feel the cold much stronger than it actually is.
 Take it from a person who barely feels cold anywhere, and pack a thick jacket and a hat/scarf.